Call for Abstracts is now open!

 Citations: Citations used to execute the work.

-The maximum character count (not including spaces) for abstract body is 2800, including Citations, but excluding Title, Authors, and Affiliations.
+The maximum character count (not including spaces) for the abstract body is 2800, including Citations, but excluding Title, Authors, and Affiliations.

 The abstracts are text only: no figures/tables are possible.